airfightergr/Librain-xLua/Readme.md

-xLua Librain Implementation for default aircrafts
+xLua Librain Implementation for default aircraft.

 ## AIRCRAFTS SUPPORTED

-* Boeing 747-400 only cockpit windows.
+* Boeing 747-400 only cockpit windows and wiper operation.
+Avitab implementation.
 * Cessna C172 SP analogue version only, all windows.
+* Boeing 737-800 initial release, all glasses and wiper operation.

 ## INSTALLATION